-Great things come to mind when one thinks of Dublin.
-The Irish capital is the spiritual and often physical centre of the countries greatest exports.
-From Guinness and Jameson to colossal literary figures such as George Bernard Shaw and James Joyce, Dublin is a place of cultural legends, beloved historic heritage and tasteful beauty.
+The Irish capital is the spiritual and, in some cases, physical centre of the country's greatest exports.
+From Guinness and Jameson to colossal literary figures such as George Bernard Shaw and James Joyce, it's a treasure trove of cultural legends, beloved historic heritage and tasteful beauty.

 Another popular thing to do in Dublin is to take a tour of Croke Park Stadium, where guides can surmise the story of the building as well as recant vital moments in Ireland's sporting history.